War of the Sons of Light Against the Sons of Darkness: Links with other scrolls

+The War Scroll contributes significantly to our understanding of History in the Dead Sea Scrolls.
+But, perhaps surprisingly, there are hardly any direct ‘historical accounts’ in this collection, or any historical texts in the modern understanding of these words.
+The authors of these documents typically use veiled language when referring to their own community and its history.

-Scholars have been disappointed to find very few connections between 1QM and the other war-related texts and the rest of the Dead Sea Scrolls.
-There were, however, a number of notable links that can be made.
+Nevertheless, there are also other war-related texts among the Qumran documents that can provide further background, and some notable links that can be made.
 In the Community Rule (1QS), for example, the theme of a binary opposition between Light and Dark can be seen.
 Both include dualistic blessing and cursing liturgies.
 The "congregation of Israel" in its organization within 1QM can be compared to The Rule of the Congregation (1QSa), as it is described as being broken into thousands, hundreds, fifties and tens, with age limits listed for specific types of service within ranks.
 Also of note is the single/multiple messiah discrepancy between several of the texts.
 The War Scroll makes reference to "messiahs" in the plural (1QM 11:7), as does the Community Rule (1QS 9:11); the Rule of the Congregation explicitly mentions only one (1QSa 2:21-22).